-The Volunteer Program at SWFHR is always in need of well mannered, caring, and responsible people within our community.
-We do offer credit hours by way community service hours for students, either high school or college, provide proper institution paperwork is provided by that individual.
+The Volunteer Program at SWFHR is always in need of well-mannered, caring, and responsible people within our community.
+We do offer credit hours by way of community service hours for students, either high school or college, provide proper institution paperwork is provided by that individual.

 We have many volunteers with all sorts of skill sets and would love to have more.
-We could not exist as we do without the tireless giving and tremendous efforts of our equine loving friends.
-If your ready to join our team just fill out the online Volunteer application and start your journey today!
+We could not exist as we do without the tireless giving and tremendous efforts of our equine-loving friends.
+If you are ready to join our team just fill out the online Volunteer application and start your journey today!

 We have a multitude of needs, and we can likely find something for everyone.
 Click below to view typical volunteer tasks.